DevonJames/oip-arweave-indexer/readme.md

 - `standard` - Full distributed stack with all services
 - `full` - All services in one container (monolithic)
 - `gpu` - GPU-optimized deployment for RTX 4090 machines
-- `gpu-only` - Minimal GPU service for existing stacks
+- `oip-gpu-only` - Minimal GPU service for existing stacks
-- `full-gpu` - Full distributed stack with GPU features
+- `standard-gpu` - Complete stack with GPU acceleration

 #### Alternative Commands